Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 - Fried foods – Advanced glycation end products (AGE’s) are a major factor in inflammation and aging.

-- Refined Sugar – Sugar increases the body’s inflammation and suppresses our immune system making us more likely to get sick.
-Stick to natural plant-based foods and avoid sugary drinks.
+- Refined Sugar – Sugar increases inflammation and suppresses our immune system making us more likely to get sick.

 - Processed Meats – Meats that are cooked at high temperatures create AGE’s.
 Processed meat has also been linked to common bowel cancers.

-If you follow some of these steps, you will be able to reduce the damage inflammation is doing in your body.
-Try to make some of the foods that I mentioned as a staple of your diet.
-Rotate the foods you eat so you’re not eating the same thing every day.
+If you follow some of these steps and you will be able to reduce the damage inflammation is doing in your body.